adamsilver/fdpb/01-a-registration-form.md

 # A Registration Form

 We're going to start with a registration form.
 Most companies want long-term relationships with their users.
 To do that they need users to sign up.
 And to do *that*, they need to give users value in return.
-Nobody wants to actually sign up.
-They just want access to your social network, the tools you offer, or more simply a faster checkout experience.
+Nobody wants to actually sign up to your service.
+They just want access to it, the tools you offer or the promise of a faster experience next time.

 Whatever it is, a registration form is often the first form a user sees.
 Despite it's basic appearance, there are many things to consider: the primitive elements that make up a form (labels, buttons and inputs), how to reduce friction (even on small forms like this) all the way through to form validation.